President's Volunteer Service Award (PVSA)

 - total hours served

-- The community service event will be listed on your transcript once it is approved
+- The Community Service event will be listed on your Experience Transcript once it is approved

 How to Submit an Application: